The 6 Best Financial Apps for Canadian Digital Nomads

-- Being a digital nomad means that I often get paid through a money transfer service instead f through a bank.
+- Being a digital nomad means that I often get paid through a money transfer service instead of through a bank.
 Guess which service almost always shows up?

 - Finally, I really appreciate the security I get when using PayPal.
 I use a lot of coffeeshop and airport WIFI and I am not exactly religious about using my VPN.
 Under those circumstances, I will also choose to use PayPal instead of directly using my bank account.

-Mylo is an app that rounds up your spare change and invests it for you and honestly, it has changed the way I save my money.
+Mylo is an app that rounds up your spare change and invests it for you.
+Honestly, it has changed the way I save my money.

 Why I Love Mylo

 - My favorite thing about Mylo is that it gives those of us without much money the chance to let what spare change we do have grow.

 - Mylo charges only $1/month for a basic account and $3/month for a premium account.
 I love their premium account because it allows me to put my money in a TFSA and to choose an SRI (Socially Responsible Investment) portfolio.
 It's important to me to make sure that my money is supporting things I believe in and is divested from fossil fuels and $3/month is a small price to pay for that peace of mind.